 We are continuously replacing VHS with DVD and streaming formats.
 If you notice that we have a title in VHS only, and you require it for a course, please fill out a Video Acquisition Form and we'll try to get it in DVD or streaming format.

 How do I find videos in our collection?

 Search the online catalog for a keyword, title, or subject.
-Choose Videos from the pulldown menu to search within the video collection.
+Choose Film and Video from the menu to search within the video collection.